OSU-BMBL/NOTCH1-cardiac-lineage-scRNAseq/velocity_loom/readme.md

-This folder contain velocity loom file and upload to GitHub LFS.
+This folder should contain velocity loom files.
+Not uploaded to GitHub due to file size limit.

 ```
 $ tree --du -h